ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    whitebox cryptography to reproducible builds and remote attestation of software measurements from a trusted computing base.

-[[OPEN ISSUE: The problem of clients sending bogus data exists in any metrics system, orthogonally to Prio, so perhaps it is out of scope.]]

 #### Aggregator

 ##### Assets